-Protocol support covers L2TP, OpenVPN and IKEv2 protocols (no WireGuard yet), split tunneling allows you to choose which traffic you route through the VPN tunnel, and the feature list goes on.
+Protocol support includes L2TP, OpenVPN, IKEv2 and WireGuard (the latter is finally available on iOS and Mac, as well as Windows and Android), plus split tunneling allows you to choose which traffic you route through the VPN tunnel, and the feature list goes on.

 If the service isn't working as it should, 24/7 support via email, ticket and live chat is on hand to point you in the right direction.

 Ivacy's range starts with a free plan.
 It's basic, as you'd expect: you can't choose a location, and there are none of the advanced features, not even WireGuard.
 It was also relatively slow in our tests at around 35Mbps – but there are no bandwidth limits, and that alone makes it worth a look.

 The paid products are very reasonably priced.
 Monthly billing (opens in new tab) is fair at $9.95, and this falls to $3.99 for the annual plan (opens in new tab), with the five-year subscription (opens in new tab) hitting a rock-bottom $1.19 a month.

 To put that in perspective, sign up for a one-year HMA plan and you'll pay $60 immediately, then another $60 a year and a day later – making $120.
 Spend $72 upfront at Ivacy and that's it for five years.
 Even if you only use Ivacy for 18 months, you'll more than get your money's worth.

 Optional extras include dedicated IPs (US, UK, Australia, Canada, Germany, Hong Kong, Singapore) for a very reasonable $1.99 a month (NordVPN asks an extra $5.83, or $70 a year), and port forwarding support for $1 a month.

 There's support for multiple payment methods, including card, PayPal, Alipay, Paymentwall, PerfectMoney, plus Bitcoin and other cryptocurrencies via BitPay or CoinGate.